-At Heart of Texas Eye Institute, we offer multiple low monthly payment plans and 0% financing options to help make your dream of clear vision more attainable.
+At Heart of Texas Eye Care, we offer multiple low monthly payment plans and 0% financing options to help make your dream of clear vision more attainable.

 An Implantable Collamer® Lens is an excellent option for those who are looking to get away from the everyday maintenance required with contact lenses or glasses.
 ICL may be especially beneficial for those with high-degrees of myopia, thin or irregular corneas, or dry eyes.
 The fact that this procedure is also reversible and can adapt to any changes in vision is another key benefit of ICL, as well as the quick recovery process.

 If you are ready to explore if ICL or other lens implant options may be right for you, the Heart of Texas Eye Care is here to help you with a free consultation.
 Our highly experienced ophthalmologists can help you consider the available treatment options to get you on the path to better vision and the improved quality of life that comes with it.